mRbRaIn0/careermode-hub-lua-export/README.md

 # careermode-hub-lua-export

-Lua export file for Aranaktu’s EAFC Live Editor.
-This script is used to export EA FC career mode data and prepare it for integration with the iOS app “CareerMode Hub”.
+Lua export files for Aranaktu’s EAFC Live Editor.
+These scripts are used to export EA FC career mode data and prepare it for integration with the iOS app **CareerMode Hub**.

 ## Purpose

 This repository contains Lua scripts that run inside the EAFC Live Editor on PC.

 The scripts export selected career mode data into JSON files, which can then be used by the CareerMode Hub iOS app or by a backend service.

 The iOS app does not execute these Lua scripts directly.
 The scripts are only used as a PC-side export tool.

 ## Files